-Better Together: Skin Care Ingredient Combinations To Try Now
+Better Together: 4 Skin-Care Ingredient Combinations to Try Now

 For Anti-Aging: Retinol and Vitamin C

-“Vitamin C tends to be finicky,” Engelman says, explaining that formulas where the vitamin C is still active by the time it’s used on the skin require an acidic pH base.
-But even if vitamin C doesn’t play well with too many others, it does play well with one—and lucky for you, it’s another anti-aging power player.
-“The good news is, retinol works in an acidic environment, so cocktailing these two ingredients together does make sense,” she says.
-“Vitamin C helps neutralize free radicals, a process that helps protect retinol from oxidization—thereby increasing its anti-aging benefits!”
+“Vitamin C tends to be finicky,” Dr. Engelman says, explaining that it requires a low pH for optimal absorption.
+“The good news is that retinol works in an acidic environment, so cocktailing these two ingredients together does make sense,” she says.
+“Vitamin C helps neutralize free radicals, a process that helps protect retinol from oxidation, thereby increasing its anti-aging benefits.”

-For Acne-Prone Skin: Salicylic Acid and Benzoyl Peroxide
+For Fighting Acne: Salicylic Acid and Benzoyl Peroxide

-For Dry Skin: Salicylic Acid and Hyaluronic Acid
+For Dry, Acne-Prone Skin: Salicylic Acid and Hyaluronic Acid

-Dry skin?
-We have the perfect pair for you: salicylic and hyaluronic acids.
-“This combination is beneficial for people with dry skin,” Engelman explains.
+If you have dry skin, you might find that acne-fighting ingredients can zap essential moisture from your skin.
+Dr. Engelman recommends following up a salicylic acid treatment with hyaluronic acid.
+“This combination is beneficial for people with dry skin,” she says.
 “Salicylic acid helps promote natural exfoliation and hyaluronic acid helps restore hydration.”